-NIF operates in an Unincorporated Joint Venture (UJV) structure, governed by a small skills-based independent board that is advised by a council of participants and various committees.
+NIF operates in an Unincorporated Joint Venture (UJV) structure, governed by a small skills-based independent board that is advised by a committee of partners and various committees.

 The Governing Board provides NIF strategic direction and monitors its performance.
 It oversees and reviews financial management and activities.
 The board is led by Chair, Professor Margaret Harding.

 The Partner Advisory Committee (PAC) provides strategic advice to the Board on institutional, state and national issues that impact the delivery of NIF as an international leader in national imaging capability.
 The committee advises on local and national research and the funding policy environment.
 The PAC also leads research strategies to ensure coordinated co-investment occurs in a collaborative and cohesive national network.